assemble/assemble-core/README.md

 Assemble is built on top of these great projects:

 * [assemble](https://www.npmjs.com/package/assemble): Assemble is a powerful, extendable and easy to use static site generator for node.js.
-Used… [more](https://www.npmjs.com/package/assemble) | [homepage](https://github.com/assemble/assemble)
+Used… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Assemble is a powerful, extendable and easy to use static site generator for node.js.
+Used by thousands of projects for much more than building websites, Assemble is also used for creating themes, scaffolds, boilerplates, e-books, UI components, API docum")
-* [boilerplate](https://www.npmjs.com/package/boilerplate): Tools and conventions for authoring and publishing boilerplates that can be generated by any build… [more](https://www.npmjs.com/package/boilerplate) | [homepage](http://boilerplates.io)
+* [boilerplate](https://www.npmjs.com/package/boilerplate): Tools and conventions for authoring and publishing boilerplates that can be generated by any build… [more](http://boilerplates.io) | [homepage](http://boilerplates.io "Tools and conventions for authoring and publishing boilerplates that can be generated by any build system or generator.")
-* [composer](https://www.npmjs.com/package/composer): API-first task runner with three methods: task, run and watch. | [homepage](https://github.com/doowb/composer)
+* [composer](https://www.npmjs.com/package/composer): API-first task runner with three methods: task, run and watch. | [homepage](https://github.com/doowb/composer "API-first task runner with three methods: task, run and watch.")
-* [generate](https://www.npmjs.com/package/generate): Fast, composable, highly pluggable project generator with a user-friendly and expressive API. | [homepage](https://github.com/generate/generate)
+* [generate](https://www.npmjs.com/package/generate): Fast, composable, highly pluggable project generator with a user-friendly and expressive API. | [homepage](https://github.com/generate/generate "Fast, composable, highly pluggable project generator with a user-friendly and expressive API.")
-* [scaffold](https://www.npmjs.com/package/scaffold): Conventions and API for creating declarative configuration objects for project scaffolds - similar in format… [more](https://www.npmjs.com/package/scaffold) | [homepage](https://github.com/jonschlinkert/scaffold)
+* [scaffold](https://www.npmjs.com/package/scaffold): Conventions and API for creating declarative configuration objects for project scaffolds - similar in format… [more](https://github.com/jonschlinkert/scaffold) | [homepage](https://github.com/jonschlinkert/scaffold "Conventions and API for creating declarative configuration objects for project scaffolds - similar in format to a grunt task, but more portable, generic and can be used by any build system or generator - even gulp.")
-* [templates](https://www.npmjs.com/package/templates): System for creating and managing template collections, and rendering templates with any node.js template engine.… [more](https://www.npmjs.com/package/templates) | [homepage](https://github.com/jonschlinkert/templates)
+* [templates](https://www.npmjs.com/package/templates): System for creating and managing template collections, and rendering templates with any node.js template engine… [more](https://github.com/jonschlinkert/templates) | [homepage](https://github.com/jonschlinkert/templates "System for creating and managing template collections, and rendering templates with any node.js template engine.
+Can be used as the basis for creating a static site generator or blog framework.")
 * [verb](https://www.npmjs.com/package/verb): Documentation generator for GitHub projects.
-Verb is extremely powerful, easy to use, and is used… [more](https://www.npmjs.com/package/verb) | [homepage](https://github.com/verbose/verb)
+Verb is extremely powerful, easy to use, and is used… [more](https://github.com/verbose/verb) | [homepage](https://github.com/verbose/verb "Documentation generator for GitHub projects.
+Verb is extremely powerful, easy to use, and is used on hundreds of projects of all sizes to generate everything from API docs to readmes.")

 ## Tests